- Location: New Jersey

 The Ignition Interlock Device

-First and repeat DUI offenders may be required to use an ignition interlock device.
-In this situation, the driver must blow into the device, and the vehicle will not start if that person's blood alcohol content exceeds 0.05%.
+DUI offenders may be required to use an ignition interlock device.
+In this situation, the driver must blow into the device, and the vehicle will not start if that person's blood alcohol content exceeds a certain level.

 If you are required to have an interlock installed, you must present proof of installation in person at a Regional Service Center for restoration of your driving privilege.